 It feels more normalizing to choose a mainstream school but the risks are that your child can “get lost in a big crowd” and not have his/her needs met unless that school is very well resourced and has special expertise in educating and caring for children on the spectrum.
 There are relatively few of these and placements can break down if the child has behavioural issues and is very isolated.

 A special school is more likely to have teachers with Autism training and expertise, and aim to provide more individualized care and teaching.
 But in choosing a special school some parents fear that their child might pick up more autistic or non-adaptive behaviours or regress in development.
 However, we don’t have evidence that this is a consequence of special schooling – some typical kids have problem behaviours too.

 In both settings teacher burden is high and family stress can be constant as they and the child struggle to cope with a complex environment.

 Common concerns are:

-The most important thing to remember is that there is no “best” way of schooling for children with an ASD.
-As each child with an ASD has different needs and strengths, the best way is to try to match the strengths and resources of the school with the particular needs and capacities of the child.
-Rest assured, schools and teachers do want the best for the child and will put in their best efforts to realize his/her potential.
+The most important thing to remember is that there is no “best” way of schooling for children on the spectrum.
+As each child with on the spectrum has different needs and strengths, the best way is to try to match the strengths and resources of the school with the particular needs and capacities of the child.
+Rest assured, schools and teachers do want the best for the child and will put in their best efforts to realize their potential.

-It is also important to continue to campaign vigorously for a better educational deal for children with an ASD and other disabilities, as Australian parents have done for 50 years now.
+It is also important to continue to campaign vigorously for a better educational deal for children on the spectrum and other disabilities, as Australian parents have done for 50 years now.